Bill Lockyer: 2008–09 California budget crisis

-2010 Tesla, Toyota and NUMMI Electric Auto Partnership
+2010 Tesla, Toyota and NUMMI electric auto partnership

 When the Toyota corporation announced it would close the NUMMI auto plant in Fremont, California, after its long-time partner in the facility, General Motors, pulled out of the partnership, Lockyer appointed a blue-ribbon commission that publicized the adverse economic consequences of plant closure and the unemployment of several thousand workers, and pleaded with Toyota to reconsider.
 The company refused.

-But then Lockyer, working behind the scenes, helped arrange a new partnership at the NUMMI plant between Toyota and Tesla Motors, an electric car company, which he had assisted in the past through the Treasurer's "Green Wave" investment policies.
+But Lockyer then helped arrange a new partnership at the NUMMI plant between Toyota and Tesla Motors, an electric car company he had previously assisted through the Treasurer's "Green Wave" investment policies.

 2010 election

-Three of Lockyer's predecessors as state treasurer – Jesse Unruh, Kathleen Brown, and Phil Angelides – had lost gubernatorial campaigns, and Democratic pundits considered the treasurer's job a much "smaller bully pulpit" which did not provide a good springboard to higher office.
+Three of Lockyer's predecessors as state treasurer – Jesse Unruh, Kathleen Brown, and Phil Angelides – had lost gubernatorial campaigns, and Democratic pundits considered the treasurer's job a much "smaller bully pulpit," which did not provide a good springboard to higher office.

-Despite persistent rumors that Lockyer, who had earlier accumulated a $10 million political war chest, might be a "dark horse" possibility for governor in 2010, he expressed no interest in mounting a campaign to succeed Schwarzenegger.
-When asked about the possibility, Lockyer stated that he saw no chance of winning a primary election battle with former governor Jerry Brown (his successor as attorney general), who eventually emerged as the unchallenged Democratic nominee and went on to win the general election.
+Despite persistent rumors that Lockyer, who had earlier accumulated a $10 million political war chest, might be a possibility for governor in 2010, he expressed no interest in mounting a campaign to succeed Schwarzenegger.
+When asked about the possibility, Lockyer stated that he saw no chance of winning a primary election battle with former governor Jerry Brown.
 Lockyer also said he preferred spending time with his family.
-"You kill yourself being a Governor", he joked, "and then maybe you get a new aqueduct named after you".
+"You kill yourself being a Governor," he said, "and then maybe you get a new aqueduct named after you."
+Lockyer was re-elected for a final term as state treasurer in the November 2010 election, defeating a Republican state senator from Orange County, Mimi Walters.

-In an article probing Schwarzenegger's political unpopularity in his final months in office, George Skelton, after quoting Lockyer's reflection on the fickle electorate ("Our state voters have very high expectations of what government can do.
-And their haste to criticize is very high") opined that Lockyer "might have been governor himself if he were more ambitious and photogenic, and sometimes less blunt".

-Having faced no opposition in the Democratic primary, Lockyer, using the attention-getting campaign slogan, "Straight Talk, No Bull#*+!" was re-elected for a final term as state treasurer in the November 2010 election, defeating a Republican state senator from Orange County, Mimi Walters, and receiving more votes that year than any elected official in the United States.
-He was endorsed by the Sacramento Bee, Oakland Tribune, San Francisco Chronicle, Los Angeles Times, and the San Jose Mercury News, which concluded that "the Hayward Democrat has done well at a number of jobs over several decades, from the Legislature to attorney general.
-But as state treasurer for the past four years, he has really shone, maturing to near-statesman stature..."